weifuwan/seatunnel-web/README.md

 conditions and structured relationships**, enabling precise reasoning and system-level decisions.

-Leveraging **18 prompt-engineering methodologies** and a curated knowledge base spanning **Apache SeaTunnel, Apache DolphinScheduler, Dify, Ant Design, and Spring Boot**, the entire system was built by a **single developer in just two months** of after-work development.
+Leveraging **18 prompt-engineering methodologies** and a curated knowledge base spanning **Apache SeaTunnel, Apache DolphinScheduler, Dify, Ant Design, and Spring Boot**

 This project demonstrates how AI can **amplify software creation**, enabling small teams — or even one engineer — to build **complex, production-ready systems** with AI as a **true engineering collaborator**.
 In the words of Daoist